gershnik/Translit/README.md

 <img src="doc/images/TranslitMenu.png" width="200px">

-Select `Mappings` to display which Latin characters and combination map to which letters of the target language.
+Select `Mappings` to display which Latin characters and combinations map to which letters of the target language.
 If multiple transliteration schemes are supported for the target language you can also change the scheme.

 <img src="doc/images/Mapping.png" width="400px">